Financial Aid Office

 Senior $7,500 $5,000 $12,500

 All independent students can receive the total amount of both loans without going through the parent loan application process.
 The federal government has limited the amount of loans that students can borrow as undergraduates.
 Dependent students are restricted to $31,000, and independent students are limited to $57,500 total.
+The maximum amount in subsidized loan funding that students may borrow is $23,000.
 These amounts cannot be exceeded.

 - What happens if I don’t have enough money to pay for school?

-If you are still short after your grants, scholarships, work-study and student loans have been applied, your parents may apply for a PLUS loan.
+If you are still short after your grants, scholarships, work-study, and student loans have been applied, your parents may apply for a PLUS loan.
 The PLUS loan allows a parent with a good credit history to help pay for his/her dependent’s college education by taking out a loan in the parent’s name.
 The PLUS loan has a variable interest rate.
 Remember, if the PLUS loan is denied, the dependent qualifies for additional unsubsidized funds.
 In addition to the PLUS loan, students can apply for alternative loans to help cover their educational costs.
 These are private loans that are approved or denied based on credit and work history.
-Students can apply for alternative loans at any point as long as they are enrolled in a degree-seeking program.
 These loans may require a credit worthy co-signer.
 An alternative loan may replace a PLUS loan if a parent prefers to co-sign for a student.
 Most alternative loans go into repayment six months after graduation or after a student withdraws from school.

 - Where can I go to find out more information about financial aid and outside scholarships?